 What are the rules for a truly happy marriage?
 There aren’t any, really.
 More like guidelines.
-Why?
 Because what works for one couple might be laughed off by another.
 It all depends.
 One thing remains, however: couples must know what works for them and be intentional about weeding out the bad habits that can sink their relationship.
 Because the happiest marriages aren’t happy all the time.
 They require fluidity, communication, evolution, curiosity, and an agreement from both partners to constantly do the work to help it adapt and flourish.
-That said, there are things that all couples should pay attention to — guidelines about arguments, bad habits, staying flexible, and more that every couple should understand.
-Taking note of these 23 pieces of marriage advice — culled from therapists, relationship experts, and more professionals — is a good start.
+That said, there are things that all couples should pay attention to — about arguments, bad habits, staying flexible, and more.
+This marriage advice — culled from therapists, relationship experts, and more professionals — is a good place to start.

 23 Damn Good Pieces of Marriage Advice

 (Jeff Goldblum voice) Life, uhhhh, finds a way…to burden partners with a lot of different obstacles.
 The busy and unpredictable nature of it all can obscure a very important fact: You are in this together.
 You both signed up to stay true and together during whatever comes your way.
 And the foundation you’ve built along the way needs to always be top of mind — and sustained.
 “When there is a foundation of caring and love, then you can trust at all times that you will get through whatever difficulties you are facing,” Janet Zinn, a New York-based LCSW and couples therapist told us.
 “Commitment means you can gently lay your head on your partner’s shoulder because you know he or she is there for you when you’re vulnerable or simply tired.
 It’s a basic shared intimacy, and a necessary ingredient to a healthy, happy marriage.”